At 10 hrs/week

 David is VP of Engineering at Insight where he enjoys breaking down difficult concepts and helping others learn data engineering.
 David has a PhD in Physics from UC Riverside.

-Data Engineer at Split
+Senior Data Engineer at Netflix

 Numbers don't lie.
 See what difference it makes in career searches.*